-North Korea claims Otto Warmbier released on humanitarian grounds
+Ex-North Korea detainee Otto Warmbier has 'severe neurological injury'

 Story highlights

-- Student released earlier this week after 17 months in North Korean prison
+- Student released this week after 17 months in North Korean prison

 - He's in a coma, but it's unclear what brought it on